 Our discussion question was this, “Describe any of your own painful circumstances that have driven you to Christ.
 What did you learn about His faithfulness through that experience?”

 As each woman shared her own story, it was obvious that some could recognize God’s goodness to her in the time.
-But, others were still struggling with God’s goodness because the pain hadn’t gone away or been resolved to their satisfaction.
+But others were still struggling with God’s goodness because the pain had not gone away or been resolved to their satisfaction.

 The fact that God is good all the time is a key truth and something we can trust on our walk from fear to faith.